 When asked or required, Amsterdam employees can accommodate guests while providing a high level of service.
 Accommodation examples may include: selecting the most appropriate table that is easy to access and provides adequate space, communicating with guests using non-verbal methods for those that are hearing impaired, allowing service animals inside our restaurants and Tap Room, offering assistance when purchasing beer.

 Amsterdam is committed to maintaining the health & safety of our employees and guests.
-As such, during the current COVID pandemic, Toronto Public Health mandates the use of masks while inside of public spaces.
-If you have a medical disability and cannot wear a mask, Amsterdam is happy to accommodate you and ensure you have access to our goods and services, while ensuring the safety of everyone within our restaurants and stores.
+As such, during the current COVID pandemic, Toronto Public Health has previously mandated the use of masks while inside of public spaces.
+If there is a mask mandate in place and you have a medical disability and cannot wear a mask, Amsterdam is happy to accommodate you and ensure you have access to our goods and services, while ensuring the safety of everyone within our restaurants and stores.
 Guests who cannot wear a mask for diagnosed medical reasons will be permitted to dine on the patio or will be offered takeout.
 Guests who are entering our Retail Stores but cannot wear a mask will be offered curbside pickup.
 You can pre-arrange a Curbside pickup order at our Leaside location by calling 416-504-1040 x 234.

 Information and Communication Standards